How to grow apples

 How to plant apple trees

-When deciding where to plant your tree, choose a site in full sun, making sure that there will be room for the branches to develop.
-Don’t worry if you have a small garden – trees can also be trained and pruned as fans, cordons and espaliers to be grown against a suitable wall, fences or piece of trellis.
+When planting apple trees, choose a site in full sun, making sure that there will be room for the branches to develop.
+Don’t worry if you have a small garden – apple trees can also be trained and pruned as fans, cordons and espaliers to be grown against a suitable wall, fences or trellis.

-Prepare the soil before planting.
+Prepare the soil before planting and apple tree.
 Then dig a square hole, hammer in a tree stake and position the tree.
 Hold the tree while you fill in around it with soil.

 Check that the 'graft point' – a bulge on the stem where the rootstock was grafted on – sits just above soil level.
 Firm down the soil around the roots to get rid of any air pockets and secure the stem to the stake.
 Keep the tree well watered through the year.